sdondley/ClimateChangeChat/perl.md

     L3MON4D3/LuaSnip

 ### Step 3: Cut and paste a giant lua code snippet into your vim configuration
-* If you use `init.lua` for your vim confguration file, drop the code below directly into it
+* If you use `init.lua` for your vim confguration file, you can drop the code below directly into it
 * If you use `init.vim` for your configuration file:
     * Open `init.vim`
     * Add `lua require('lsp_config')` to the file